 The training files include the information of each deployment as follows:

 - Header line, indicating the number of the deployment, e.g., Deployment 1.

 - The next rows contains the RSSI matrix.
 Values are in decibels (dB).
 The size of this matrix is NxM, where M is the number of APs (set always to 9) and N is the number of STAs randomly selected for this particular deployment.

 - Then the information about each TXOP appears.
 In each row, the first 9 columns indicate the AP-STA pairs, e.g., 2,0,0,0,0,0,0,0,27 means AP1 (because the number 2 is on the first position which corresponds to AP1) transmits to STA2 and AP9 transmits to STA27.
 No other AP transmits, so its represented with zeros.
 Then the values of throughput (in Mbps) referred to this particular TXOP are given behind, e.g., 108,0,0,0,0,0,0,0,54 where 108 and 54 are the corresponding value AP1-STA2 and AP9-STA27, respectively, in the example above.

 In some cases, when the value of SINR at the receiver is under certain threshold, the STA is unable to decode the received frame without errors, so the value of throughput is considered equal to zero.
 Thus, in the example above if STA27 were unable to decode the frame properly, its throughput would have been set to zero, and the entire row would be: 2,0,0,0,0,0,0,0,27,108,0,0,0,0,0,0,0,0.
 The figure below shows an excerpt of a deployment.

 4. Submission guidelines

-- Deliverable 2 (November 2021): a written report explaining the proposed FL model, as well as the technical details regarding pre-processing, training, validation, etc.
+- Deliverable 3 (November 2022): A written report explaining the proposed ML model, as well as the technical details regarding pre-processing, training, validation, etc.

 Boris Bellalta ([email protected])